Nakul9621/Teach-Me-Quantum-IBMQ-Awards-2019/README.md

 Some exercise questions are tailored specifically towards these domains.
 For the exam perspective, this is a 10-week course.
 People with backgrounds in physics and chemistry can skip the week on cryptography and people from mathematics and computer science backgrounds can skip the week on quantum hardware.
+I specifically contributed in quantum variational methods like VQE, QAOA; Quantum machine learning protocols and quantum hardware.

+Update: Our team won second prize in the IBMQ 2019 Teach Me Quantum Awards with a cash prize of $4000

 Submission made by Nakul Aggarwal, Tharrmashastha SAPV, Sagnik Chatterjee and Pravek Sharma